 I started trying to write this post about a month ago and am just now getting around to finish it.
-The good news is that not much has changed since then and I still haven’t texted any of my ex-boyfriends (nor do I plan on doing so for that matter).
+The good news is that not much has changed since then.

 While the outside world is experiencing total chaos, my life seems to be in complete standstill.
 Everything around me is changing week to week, day to day, even hour to hour, yet I am in the same routine of waking up, logging onto my Zoom lectures, watching Family Feud at 7:30 pm, and going to sleep (sober, I might add).